Vaccinium praestans

-Vaccinium praestans, the Kamchatka bilberry, is a perennial shrub in the family Ericaceae, which includes species like cranberries, blueberries, and huckleberries.
-In Russia this plant is known as the Klopovka, or stink-bug berry, due to its distinct, potent scent, resembling that of a secretion produced by bugs of Heteroptera genus.
-The plant is native to Kamchatka but can be found in North America to Eastern Asia.
+Vaccinium praestans, the Kamchatka bilberry, is a perennial shrub in the family Ericaceae.
+In Russia it is known as the Klopovka, or stink-bug berry, due to its distinct, potent scent, resembling that of the bug.

+The plant is native to Eastern Russia, but can be found in North America and East Asia.
 Mostly growing in the wild, it is also enjoyed as an ornamental plant, most commonly in Japan, where it is used to decorate home gardens.
-Like many other species in the family Ericaceae, its berries are edible.

 Description

 Vaccinium praestans is a herbaceous, slow growing perennial shrub, that can grow up to 20 cm tall in an average growing season.
 The bark of the stem is a yellowish, gray color and grows almost horizontal with the ground.
 It has small leafy branches, approximately 6-10 cm in length, that extend out, away from its stem.
 Its leaves are shaped either obovate or orbicular around the head and then taper to a narrower base.
-These leaves are fairly thin but stiff, usually 2–6 cm long and are serrulate around the edge.
-The leaves are known to change color several times a season, from bright green to a purple-red color The Vaccinium praestans flowers in June–July.
-Its flowers range from pinkish-white to pink in color with yellowish corollas, and are5-6 mm in length.
-Later in summer It will fruit a delicious, juicy bright red berry, that can grow up to 8-12 mm in diameter.
-It is referred to as "the stinkbug berry" due to its characteristic, very pronounced odor that resembles the smell of bugs.
+These leaves are fairly thin but stiff, usually 2–6 cm long and serrulate around the edge.
+The leaves are known to change color several times a season, from bright green to a purple-red color.

+Blooming in June–July, the flowers range from pinkish-white to pink in color with yellowish corollas, and are 5-6 mm in length.
+Later in summer It will fruit a juicy, bright red berry that can grow up to 8-12 mm in diameter.
+It is referred to as "the stinkbug berry" due to its characteristic, very pronounced odor that resembles that of a secretion produced by Heteroptera bugs.